kirdoklab/lab-workflow/README.md

 ## Helper scripts

-There is a small script that creates this reposity.
-Also, there will be several small sciripts that
+There is a small script that creates this repository.
+Also, there will be several small scripts that